Deceleration: In Praise of Slowness and Trust

 The other end of the speed spectrum consists of slow practices: planning, impact assessment, stakeholder engagement, community building and foresight research, among others.
 These services sit usually within realms of academia and government, and occasionally within specialist consulting firms.
 Meanwhile, these activities are clearly at friction with the desired pace of the entrepreneurship world.

-“Movers and shakers” and “makers” are clearly needed, but what is it good for to change things without proper reflection of the past, and projection of the future?
+“Movers and shakers” and “makers” are clearly needed, but what is it good to change things without proper reflection of the past, and projection of the future?

-Zooming out, it is no accident that the words “culture” and “cultivate” have come to derive from the same Latin root of cultura, meaning “growth” (Fast Company, 2015).
+Zooming out, it is no accident that the words “culture” and “cultivate” have come to derive from the same Latin root of cultural, meaning “growth” (Fast Company, 2015).
 It is important to keep in mind that building something from scratch is a long and challenging process, as it takes time to build a solid, sustainable, and profitable business and its desired audience.
 We see a lot of potential in the acts of gardening and farming rather than cattle herding.
 Invest in the soil, create the right environment, and be patient regarding the outcomes.